 The 60-point Master of Education (Ed.M.) in Private School Leadership consists of all requirements specified for the 32-point Master of Arts degree.
-Two-Summers students in the Ed.M. program generally transfer in 28 prior graduate level points to earn the required 60 points.
+Students in the Ed.M. program generally transfer in prior graduate level points (up to 30 in the Full-Year Program and up to 28 in the Two-Summers Program) to earn the required 60 points.
 In addition, Ed.M. students are required to complete a project related to improving independent school practice.